pastthepixels/InfiniteShooter/README.md

 InfiniteShooter Godot Port
 ==========================
 A "port" of InfiniteShooter to the Godot engine because I want to have some experience with making games in this engine.
-If finished, this game will:
+Because this is now a full port that is better than InfiniteShooter 1.x I will make this InfiniteShooter 2.0.
+This game:
-- have way less bugs compared to the game
+- has way less bugs compared to InfiniteShooter 1.x
-- have the ability to be exported to almost all platforms
+- has the ability to be exported to almost all platforms
-- have better controller support
+- has better controller support
-- render everything in real-time with OpenGL (and hopefully with Godot 4.0 Vulkan)
+- renders everything in real-time with OpenGL
-- be developed on further to get better gameplay mechanics
-- be the successor to InfiniteShooter; InfiniteShooter (version) 2.0
+- is the successor to InfiniteShooter; InfiniteShooter (version) 2.0

-The repository should also then just have the original README copied over and modified slightly.
+The repository now just has to have the original README copied over and modified slightly.
 * I also have to move the `models` folder as well.

 --> "swooshy" sound effect from user qubodup on freesound.org: https://freesound.org/people/qubodup/sounds/60013/